bbwire/comfort-bus-ticketing/docs/bus-tracking-implementation.md

 ## Overview

-This guide outlines what's needed to implement a GPS-based bus tracking module for the Comfort Busses ticketing app.
+This guide outlines what's needed to implement a GPS-based bus tracking module for the Comfort Travellers ticketing app.
 The module will allow real-time tracking of buses on their routes.

 ## Required Packages